Student publication: United States

+Student publications include United States High School newspapers, such as Tattler (student newspaper), Berkeley High Jacket, The Spectator (Stuyvesant High School), The Exonian, and The Classic (newspaper).

 Case law

 Tinker v.
 Des Moines Independent Community School District

 Tinker v.
 Des Moines concerns a group of students who wanted to wear black armbands to school in 1965 to protest United States involvement in Vietnam.
 After school officials heard about the planned silent protest, they suspended the students involved.
 A few of the students involved sued and the Supreme Court sided with the students, saying that provided that these speech acts did not distract themselves or others from academic work, the real purpose of the school, then students were free to wear and say want they liked in school.
 This is considered the benchmark case in issues of student free speech and contains the famous phrase "students do not shed their constitutional rights at the schoolhouse gate."

 Hazelwood School District v.
 Kuhlmeier

 Hazelwood School District v.
 Kuhlmeier, heard by the United States Supreme Court in 1987 concerned a public school newspaper that attempted to print two controversial stories about issues of teen pregnancy and divorced families.
 It was the custom of the principal to look over the proposed paper before publication.
 With little time left before the publication deadline, the principal decided that the two stories, though names had been changed to protect the stories' subjects, were inappropriate for the paper's younger readers; under direction of the principal, the paper was printed without the offending stories.
 The students filed suit, but the Supreme Court stood by the principal's ruling, that, because of time constraints, the only proper course of action was to not print the stories.
 It was decided that the students' First Amendment rights had not been infringed.
 This case is often cited by high schools and universities to support the custom of prior review.